Entire functions with two radially distributed values: Proof of Theorems , and

 If $\min\{ u(z_1),v(z_1)\}<0$ for some $z_1\in D$, then this also holds in a neighborhood of $z_1$, and one of the functions $u$ and $v$ must be zero in this neighborhood by~$(b)$.
 Then it is identically equal to zero in $D$ which contradicts~(\ref{aa}).
 Thus $u$ and $v$ are non-negative in~$D$, and the minimum principle implies that they are positive.
 Then they are equal in $D$ by~$(a)$.
 Such sectors $D$ will be called {\em positive} sectors.

 If one of the functions $u$ and $v$ is constant, then both functions are equal to the same positive constant.
-This follows from $(a)$ and~$(b)$.
-For the rest of the proof we assume that they are non-constant.
+This follows from $(a)$ and~$(b)$ and the assumption that neither $u$ nor $v$ is identically zero.
+For the rest of the proof we assume that both $u$ and $v$ are non-constant.

 Suppose that some ray $L\subset A\cup B$ has the property that positive sectors $D_1$ and $D_2$ are adjacent to $L$ on both sides, that is, $L=\partial D_1\cap\partial D_2$.
 (We will see in a moment that $D_1\neq D_2$).
 Then we have $u(z)=v(z)$ for $z\in D=D_1\cup D_2\cup L$, in view of~$(a)$, and $u$ and $v$ must be positive and harmonic in $D$ in view of~$(c)$.